ppy/osu-wiki/wiki/Tournaments/GTS/BGTS_2020/en.md

 ### Round of 16

-*Tournament will continue again after the holiday break, Round of 16 mappool showcase will be on January 3rd 2021 (15:00 UTC).*
+*Tournament will continue again after the holiday break, Round of 16 mappool showcase will be on 2021-01-03 (15:00 UTC).*

 ### Round of 32